zzhangjii/learning-library/ApplicationIntegration-labguide.md

 ## Tailor Roles for Each Process Swimlane

 11. Tailor the roles to correspond to our Mama Maggy use case.
-The default roles for this pattern are Process Owner and Process Reviewer.
+The default roles for this pattern are *Process Owner* and *Process Reviewer*.
 They form two horizontal “swimlanes” across the model.
 The activities in the model that are in a particular swimlane can be executed by members of the associated role.
-We’ll rename the roles to store manager and regional manager now so that they match our Mama Maggy use case.
+We’ll rename the roles to *Store Manager* and *Regional Manager* now so that they match our Mama Maggy use case.
 Later, before testing, we’ll associate you with each of these roles.